KarchinLab/probabilistic2020/README.rst

 While statistically signficant tumor suppressor genes (TSGs) are found by abnormally high number of inactivating mutations.

 Probabilistic 20/20 evaluates statistical significance by employing monte carlo simulations, which incorporates observed mutation context.
-Monte carlo, simulations are performed within the same gene and thus avoid building a background distribution based on other genes.
+Monte carlo simulations are performed within the same gene and thus avoid building a background distribution based on other genes.